seungwonyang/Medical_MemNet/README.md

 - BioNLP for PubMed

-A. LSU DigitalScholoarship

-B. 60 hours of student worker support
+D. LSU DigitalScholoarship (60 hours of student worker support)

-C. python scripts for biomedical text mining and Ke-Value data processing
+E. python scripts for biomedical text mining and Ke-Value data processing

-D. see digitalscholarship folder more details
+F. see digitalscholarship folder more details